Achshah-RM/denv-genome-forecasting/README.md

 ## Overview

+Forecasting the genomic evolution of the dengue virus (DENV) under environmental influence presents a complex challenge at the intersection of virology, climatology, and machine learning.
+While most existing studies have primarily analyzed historical sequence patterns, this project investigates whether machine learning can provide a more adaptive and forward-looking approach to mutation prediction in biologically significant sub-genomic regions.

-This repository contains code and resources for a research project that uses machine learning to forecast likely genomic changes in the Dengue virus (DENV) based on environmental trends.
-Focusing on key genomic regions (Envelope (E) protein, 5′UTR, and 3′UTR), the project combines historical DENV sequences from Delhi, India, with environmental data (average temperature and CO₂ emissions) to explore how climate factors may influence viral evolution.
-The pipeline covers data collection, preprocessing, exploratory analysis, and predictive modeling using five machine learning models:
+This repository contains all code and resources for the research project that leverages machine learning to predict likely genomic changes in DENV based on environmental trends.
+The study focuses on three functionally critical and environmentally sensitive regions of the genome: the Envelope (E) protein and the untranslated regions (5′UTR and 3′UTR).
+Historical DENV sequences from Delhi, India, are combined with environmental data (specifically, average annual temperature and CO₂ emissions) to explore how climate factors may influence viral evolution.
+The pipeline encompasses data collection, preprocessing, exploratory analysis, and predictive modeling using five machine learning models:

 - Random Forest (RF)
 - Artificial Neural Networks (ANN)
 - Long Short-Term Memory networks (LSTM)
 - XGBoost (XGB)
 - LightGBM (LGB)

+To evaluate methodological feasibility and algorithmic effectiveness, the study is guided by the following research questions:

+1. *Can machine learning algorithms accurately forecast nucleotide-level mutations in the Envelope (E), 5′UTR, and 3′UTR regions of the dengue virus using forecasted environmental variables such as temperature and atmospheric CO₂?*
+2. *How do Artificial Neural Networks (ANN), Random Forest, XGBoost, LightGBM, and Long Short-Term Memory (LSTM) compare in predictive accuracy when modeling climate-sensitive mutations in these regions?*

-The goal is to support vaccine design and epidemic preparedness by enabling more accurate predictions of dominant viral genotypes in response to environmental change.
+The overarching goal is to support vaccine design and epidemic preparedness by enabling more accurate predictions of dominant viral genotypes in response to environmental change.

 ## Project Structure
 ```plaintext